tdilauro/Simplified-wiki/TemporaryTokenAccessControl.md

 header to `private`.
 This tells HTTP intermediaries not to cache the token.
 (This should be in the Client Token Protocol spec, actually.)

+# Scope

+A TTAC bearer token has the same scope as the credentials used to obtain it.
+Any resources accessible by the original credentials MUST be accessible through the TTAC bearer token.

+A future version of this spec will define a way to issue a TTAC bearer token for a single guarded resource.